 Decarbonization

 Large energy consumers are committing to decarbonization, and while zero-carbon power and electrification will support these goals long term, there are inevitably both existing processes that require carbon capture and offsetting needed from emissions in supply chains.
-Investing in carbon capture requires understanding your carbon emissions, an unsolved problem for many parts of the economy.

-• Carbon Data as a Service: Offer time and location emissions data as a service to both carbon emitters and carbon reduction service providers for sales and prospecting
+- Carbon data as a service: Offer time and location emissions data as a service to both carbon emitters and carbon-reduction service providers for sales and prospecting.

-• Customer Acquisition: Help existing carbon capture businesses target viable prospects for carbon capture and storage (CCS) with abundant zero-carbon power available
+- Customer acquisition.
+Help existing carbon capture businesses target viable prospects for carbon capture and storage (CCS) with abundant, zero-carbon power available.

-• Underwriting as a Service: Provide commercial energy consumers financing to invest in carbon capture efforts by underwriting their future availability of zero-carbon power more efficiently
+- Underwriting as a service.
+Provide commercial energy consumers financing to invest in carbon-capture efforts by underwriting their future availability of zero-carbon power more efficiently.

 The path forward is clear:

-We must rapidly transition to an abundant zero-carbon energy system through collective innovation.
+We, as a society, must rapidly transition to an abundant zero-carbon energy system through collective innovation.

-There are ample opportunities across the energy value chain for entrepreneurs and corporations to work together to deploy technologies and business models that accelerate this transition.
-The technology exists, the economics increasingly make sense, and the policy momentum is building.
+There are ample opportunities across the energy value chain for entrepreneurs and corporations to work together to deploy new solutions and business models that accelerate this transition.

+The technology exists.
+The economics increasingly make sense.
+And the policy momentum is building.
 What's needed now is bold thinking and accelerated execution.
-The future of energy is bright if we choose to seize the moment.
+The future of energy is bright, if we choose to seize the moment.

-Our process is designed to surface important and unmet problems that impact our world in real ways and to create solutions that address those problems.
+Our process is designed to surface important and unmet issues that impact our world in real ways and to create solutions that address those problems.
 We are excited about the opportunities for energy innovation.